ARM-software/acle/main/acle.md

     The platform may place additional requirements as well.

-*   ZT state is not considered preserved when a function is marked with [`arm_preserves_za`](#arm_preserves_za).
+*   ZT state is also considered preserved when a function is marked with [`arm_preserves_za`](#arm_preserves_za).

 In both cases, the onus is on the definition of the function to honor